rse/tokenizr/README.md

 - Method: `Tokenizr.ActionContext#data(key: String, value?: any): any`<br/>
-  Store or retrieve any user data (indexed by `key`) to the action context for sharing data between rules.
+  Store or retrieve any user data (indexed by `key`) to the action context for sharing data between two or more rules.

 - Method: `Tokenizr.ActionContext#info(): { line: number, column: number, pos: number, len: number }`<br/>
   Retrieve information about the current matching.